Ante Pavelić: Assassination of King Alexander and aftermath

 By killing the king of Yugoslavia, Pavelić saw an opportunity to cause riots in Yugoslavia and eventual collapse of the state.
 In December 1933, Pavelić ordered the assassination of King Alexander.
 The assassin was caught by the police and the assassination attempt failed.
-However, Pavelić tried again in October 1934 in Marseilles.
+However, Pavelić tried again in October 1934 in Marseille.

 On 9 October 1934, King Alexander I of Yugoslavia and French foreign minister Louis Barthou were assassinated in Marseille.
 The perpetrator Vlado Chernozemski, a Bulgarian revolutionary, was killed right after the assassination by French police.
 Three Ustaša members, who had been waiting at different locations for the king, were captured and sentenced to life imprisonment by a French court.
 Pavelić along with Eugen Kvaternik and Ivan Perčević were subsequently sentenced to death in absentia by a French court.
 That the security was lax even though one attempt had already been made on Alexander's life testified to Pavelić's organizational abilities; he had apparently been able to bribe a high official in the Sûreté General.
 The Marseilles Prefect of Police, Jouhannaud, was subsequently removed from office.
 The Ustaša believed that the assassination of King Alexander had effectively "broken the backbone of Yugoslavia" and that it was their "most important achievement."

 Under pressure from France, the Italian police arrested Pavelić and several Ustaša emigrants on 17 October 1934.
 Pavelić was imprisoned in Turin and released in March 1936.
 After he met with Eugen Dido Kvaternik on Christmas 1934 in prison, he stated that assassination was "the only language Serbs understand".
 During his time in prison, Pavelić was informed about the situation in Yugoslavia and the 5 May 1935 election, in which a coalition of opposition parties was led by HSS leader Vladko Maček.
 Pavelić declared the election results as a "success of the Ustaše actions".
 By the mid-1930s, graffiti with the initials ŽAP meaning "Long live Ante Pavelić" (Živio Ante Pavelić) had begun to appear on the streets of Zagreb.

 After Pavelić's released from prison, he remained under surveillance by the Italian authorities, and his Ustaše were interned.
 Disappointed with relations between the Italians and the Ustaše organization, Pavelić became closer to Nazi Germany, who promised to change the map of Europe fixed under the 1919 Treaty of Versailles.
-In October 1936 he finished a survey for the German Ministry of Foreign Affairs called the Croatian Question (Hrvatsko pitanje; Die kroatische Frage).
+In October 1936, he finished a survey for the German Ministry of Foreign Affairs called the Croatian Question (Hrvatsko pitanje; Die kroatische Frage).
 According to Ivo Goldstein, the survey deemed the "Serbian state authorities, international Freemasonry, Jews and communism"’ as enemies and stated that: